Dear Home Ec 101,

 An agency comes here to help with the hubby for two hours, two days a week.
 What is the schedule she was talking about in your book?
 Would you be willing to help me as well??

 Awaiting your generous reply,

 Living in Michigan

-The busy seasons happen throughout our lives, it’s not just when the kids are little, although for many people this is the first time we encounter that complete sense of overwhelm.
-The how did I get into this and how do I undo it.
-Your situation is unique and yet, it isn’t.
+Busy seasons happen throughout our lives.
+It’s not just when kids are little.
+Although for many people, this is the first time we encounter that complete sense of overwhelm.
+How did I get into this?
+And naturally, how do I undo it?
+Your situation is unique, and yet, it isn’t.
 You really aren’t alone.
 You are a caregiver, but also a college student.
 It’s good to see that you haven’t lost your identity in the care of your family.
-I’m certainly not an expert, but I see time and again that’s where the danger of depression often lurks.
+I’m certainly not an expert, but I see this repeatedly; that’s where the danger of depression often lurks.

 To address your main concerns, let’s call it the…

 Let’s Make Your Life More Livable Project:

 1. Move the piano practice to first thing in the morning.
 I’ve had to move my exercise to first thing in the morning, or it simply isn’t going to happen.
 If I don’t, there’s always a reason to put it off.
 If you’re practicing on an electronic piano, there is no reason you can’t use headphones so as not to disturb others.
 Don’t turn on the tv or the computer until after you’ve gotten your practice done.
 Maybe use a post-it note reminder to break the habit of tuning out.
 Fifteen minutes is not going to ruin the rest of the day.